Hurricane man pleads guilty to illegally possessing firearm

-CHARLESTON — A Hurricane man recently pleaded guilty to being a prohibited person in possession of a firearm, according to a news release from the office of Acting U.S. Attorney Lisa G. Johnston.
+CHARLESTON — A Hurricane man recently pleaded guilty to being a prohibited person in possession of a firearm, according to a news release from the office of Acting United States Attorney Lisa G. Johnston.

 According to court documents, Derrick Lee Racer, 38, admitted that in the early morning hours of March 2, 2020, he was riding a bicycle through St. Albans and had a loaded Smith & Wesson .38 caliber revolver on his person.